 Dams Furniture is committed to continuous improvement in this area and will review and monitor and, where necessary, enhance our standards, policies and procedures, as well as improve the training and communications about the Act

 4.0 Declaration

 Dams Furniture Limited meets the legal requirement on the Modern Slavery Act 2015.
-The Board of Dams Furniture Limited has approved the publication of this statement on 22 March 2023.
-The statement was signed by Managing Director, Chris Scott on 22 March 2023.
+The Board of Dams Furniture Limited has approved the publication of this statement on 15 July 2025.